 Read more

-From telco to techco: Why telecoms must transform for a new era of communications and technology convergence
+From telco to techco: Why telecoms must transform for a new era

 The telecoms industry is facing an existential moment.
 As traditional models come under increasing pressure, telecoms companies must evolve beyond their traditional role as connectivity providers and reposition themselves as techcos.